 When you jump into rock climbing, you’ll either be scared to death and love it … or scared to death and hate it.
 Before you deal with those fears firsthand on the wall, try these 3 introductions to rock climbing first.
 Find out if you love the feeling of scrambling, climbing, exposure, and if this is the sport is for you.

-I didn’t crave that adrenaline rush of scaling a rock wall or the stoke you feel after topping out a hard route.
+I didn’t crave that adrenaline rush of scaling a rock wall or the stroke you feel after topping out a hard route.

 Hmmm, that sounds fun, I thought.